ronin-rb/ronin/man/ronin-quote.1.md

 `-P`, `--powershell`
 : Quotes the data as a PowerShell string.

+`--perl`
+: Quotes the data as a Perl string.

 `-p`, `--php`
 : Quotes the data as a PHP string.